 - It keeps your plants protected from the elements in the winter

 - You can grow vegetables all year round, even tomatoes and summer vegetables, especially if you invest in a greenhouse heater

 - If you have a greenhouse, you can do some gardening whatever the weather.
-You can still prune flowers and exotic plants and watch them grow in your greenhouse, even during a cold winter
+Prune some flowers and exotic plants and watch them grow in your greenhouse, even during a cold winter

 - You can make money from your seedlings: If you start some seeds off in your greenhouse in the late winter, you’ll have plenty of seedlings by the time gardeners are looking to start their gardening season.
 You could sell tomatoes, peppers, herbs, and cucumbers.
 Check that you’re legally able to do this in your area before you start, however.

-- You can get health benefits: Even when it’s too cold to sit in the garden, you’ll still be able to get some sunlight in your greenhouse, which is great for lifting your mood.
+- You can get health benefits: Even when it’s too cold to sit in the garden, you’ll still be able to get some sunlight in your greenhouse this spring, which is great for lifting your mood.